-The northern safari areas contain plenty of herbivores, so the big cat counts are impressive too.
+All northern safari areas of Botswana contain plenty of herbivores, making for highly impressive big cat populations.
 As well as lion and leopard, there are speedy cheetah, serval, caracal, and occasionally visitors spot the rare African wild cat.

-If you are more of a dog person, you will be pleased to learn that the same areas contain wild dog, in addition to bat-eared fox, black-backed jackal, and side-striped jackal!
-Hyenas are also well represented in this part of Botswana.
-Both brown and spotted types are commonly seen, and the Delta is home to the aardwolf also.
-This insectivore is nocturnal, as is another member of its family, the civet – if you are keen to see aardwolf and civet, be sure to mention this to one of our team, so they can recommend camps and lodges that offer night drives!
+If you’re more of a dog person, you’ll be pleased to learn that the northern areas also contain wild dog, as well as bat-eared fox, black-backed jackal, and side-striped jackal!
+Hyenas are also well represented in these parts of Botswana.
+Both brown and spotted types are commonly seen, and the Delta is home to the aardwolf too.
+This insectivore is nocturnal, as is another member of its family, the civet – if you’re keen to see aardwolf and civet, be sure to mention this to one of our team, so they can recommend camps and lodges that offer night drives!

 Now we turn to The Pans and the Central Kalahari.
 The Pans is interesting because it varies considerably from season to season.
 When the weather is dry, it consists of a series of vast salt pans that attracts only a few species of wildlife.
 However, when the rains move in, those pans are transformed into lakes and the game viewing becomes far more productive.
 We’ll look at green season here first, before checking out dry-season and Central Kalahari wildlife.

 Well, the green season is so green in The Pans that the area plays host to a big wildebeest and zebra migration!
-This is not on the scale of the Great Migration of Tanzania and Kenya, but it is well worth watching nevertheless.
+This is not on the scale of the Great Migration of Tanzania and Kenya, but it’s well worth watching nevertheless.
 The areas between the pans, sandy during the dry season, sprout long grasses, so the herbivores have plenty to eat as well as good drinking.
 And just as in the Great Migration, lots of predators follow the grass-eaters into the region.
 Lion, leopard, cheetah, even wild dog skulk around the newly created water sources.
 Hyena are on hand too, to clean up after each kill.